frappe/bench/README.md

 		bench new-site site1.local

-    If the database for the site does not reside on localhost or listens on a custom port, you can use the flags `--db-host` to set a custom host and `--db-port` to set a custom port
+	**Optional**: If the database for the site does not reside on localhost or listens on a custom port, you can use the flags `--db-host` to set a custom host and/or `--db-port` to set a custom port.

 		bench new-site site1.local --db-host 192.168.1.1 --db-port 3307

 * Add apps